LukasKnuth/lknuth.dev/content/picks/books/kubernetes_in_action/index.md

 ---

 This was the single best resource to dive into Kubernetes, back when I didn't know anything about it.
-The book requires almost on up-front knowledge.
+The book is aimed at beginners and intermediates and so requires basically no up-front knowledge.
 It introduces concepts in an order that makes sense and ensures you have a full picture of a topic before moving on.
 Each chapter ramps up the complexity piece by piece.
 I read part 2 of the book cover-to-cover and was confident enough to muck about on the production cluster afterward.